MatJorgensen/34359-multi-vpn-home-gateway-application/README.md

 # Multi-VPN Home Gateway Application
 Source code for the final project (exam project) for course 34359 Software Defined Networking (SDN) at the Technical University of Denmark.

+The Multi-VPN Home Gateway Application is an application which enables users to dynamically connect and disconnect hosts to VLANs, thus creating a VPN, for any given network topology.
+Network traffic is segmented based on the VLANs, for example, a host connected only to VLAN 200 cannot reach a host connected only to VLAN 300.
+All hosts are by default untagged.

 ## Requirements